Bokkos

 Bokkos is a Local Government Area in Plateau State, Nigeria.
 Its headquarters are in the town of Bokkos at 9°18′00″N 9°00′00″E.

+History

+Plateau State University, located in Bokkos, was temporary closed in 2007, but reopened in 2012.

+Recent Violence and Conflict

+Plateau State has experienced recurrent violence rooted in complex issues, including competition over land, ethnicity, religion, and political power.
+Both Christian and Muslim communities have suffered from these conflicts, with tragic losses on all sides.

+In December 2023, between 140 and 300 Christians were killed in a four-day massacre during the Christmas season in Plateau State.
+Additionally, on Easter Monday, 1 April 2024, ten Christians were killed in attacks on three communities of the Parish of Saint Thomas the Apostle, reportedly carried out by suspected Fulani militants.

+Government

 It has an area of 1,682 km^{2} and a population of 178,454 at the 2006 census.
 Ron languages are the indigenous languages spoken in Bokkos.

 The postal code of the area is 932.

-The Plateau State University is located in Bokkos, was suspended in 2007 and reopened in 2012.